Windows 10 and Windows Server update history

 Reminder March 12, 2019 and April 9, 2019 were the last two Delta updates for Windows 10, version 1709.
 Security and quality updates will continue to be available using the express and full cumulative update packages.
 For more information on this change please visit our blog.

-Reminder Windows 10, version 1709, reached end of service on April 9, 2019 for devices running Windows 10 Home, Pro, Pro for Workstation, and IoT Core editions.
-These devices will no longer receive monthly security and quality updates that contain protection from the latest security threats.
+IMPORTANT This version of Windows 10 has reached end of service.
+Devices running the 1709 version of Windows 10 will no longer receive monthly security and quality updates that contain protection from the latest security threats.
 To continue receiving security and quality updates, Microsoft recommends updating to the latest version of Windows 10.